-In this tutorial we will examine what happens when you use DNS to resolve a domain name to an IP address.
+In this tutorial we will examine what happens when you use DNS to lookup or resolve a domain name to an IP address.

-We look at the exact process involved in resolving a domain name and follow the client request as it is processed by the various DNS servers in the response chain.
+We look at how DNS lookups work, and the exact process involved when looking up a domain name.
+We follow the client DNS query as it is processed by the various DNS servers in the response chain.

 Let’s assume you want to know what country Casablanca is in.

 Well the first thing you would probably do is ask one of your friends.

 So you ask Bob but Bob doesn’t know so he would probably suggest you ask John as he travels a lot, and he might know. ( this is a referral)

 So you ask John who again might know and give you the answer or again he might suggest you ask someone else. ( another referral)